What is the Annual Fund?

 What is the importance of Leadership Level Annual Fund gifts?

-Last year, our 19 Leadership Level gifts of $1,000 or more accounted for 80% of our overall unrestricted annual giving.
+Last year, our 35 Leadership Level gifts totaling $157,560 represented 93% of our total annual giving.
 We hope you will consider making a Leadership Level gift this year if you are in a position to do so.

 How much should I give?